 Summary of services provided and expected outcomes.
 A few paragraphs are sufficient if warranted.

-Description of organization and relevant experience (for individual consultants, a résumé will suffice).
-A few paragraphs are sufficient if warranted.
+Description of organization and relevant experience (for individual consultants, a resume is sufficient).
+A few paragraphs are satisfactory if warranted.